brewdata/BrewData-DBT-Snowflakes/README.md

 ---

-This guide ensures a smooth installation and setup process for dbt Core and the BrewData package in Snowflake.
+This guide ensures a smooth installation and setup process for dbt Core and the brewdata package in Snowflake.